department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-dslogon-1" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>Follow these 2 steps to sign up for a <strong>DS Logon</strong> account.</p>
                         <p><strong>1.
-First, make sure you're enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).</strong> This is the database that records all the people who are eligible for military benefits.</p>
+First, make sure you’re enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).</strong> This is the database that records all the people who are eligible for military benefits.</p>
                         <ul>
-                          <li><strong>If you're a Veteran or Servicemember or qualified family caregiver, survivor, or dependent of a Veteran or Servicemember who's served since 1982,</strong> you should already be enrolled in DEERS.</li>
+                          <li><strong>If you’re a Veteran or Servicemember or qualified family caregiver, survivor, or dependent of a Veteran or Servicemember who served after 1982,</strong> you should already be enrolled in DEERS.</li>
-                          <li><strong>If you're a Veteran or the qualified family caregiver, survivor, or dependent of a Veteran who served before 1982,</strong> you may not be enrolled.
+                          <li><strong>If you’re a Veteran or the qualified family caregiver, survivor, or dependent of a Veteran who served before 1982,</strong> you may not be enrolled.
 To enroll, call us at <a href="tel:+1phonenumber">1-800-827-1000</a> and choose "Option 7."
 Tell the operator you need to be enrolled in DEERS and ask for an email confirming when enrollment is complete.</li>
                         </ul>
                         <p><strong>2.
 Then, register for your basic DS Logon account online.</strong></p>
                         <p>Go to the DS Logon self-service site and click on the button labeled "More DS Logon Options."
 From the choices that appear, select "Need a DS Logon?"</p>
-                        <p>You'll then be asked to select your registration method:</p>
+                        <p>You’ll then be asked to choose how you want to register:</p>
                         <ul>
-                          <li><strong>If you have a Common Access Card (CAC) with accessible card reader,</strong> choose this option.
-It's the easiest way to get a DS Logon account and upgrade to a premium account right away.</li>
+                          <li><strong>If you have a Common Access Card (CAC) with accessible card reader,</strong> select this option.
+It’s the easiest way to get a DS Logon account and upgrade to a premium account right away.</li>
                           <li><strong>If you have a Defense Finance and Account Service (DFAS) myPay account,</strong> you can select this option.
-You'll be able to upgrade to a premium account right away.</li>
+You’ll be able to upgrade to a premium account right away.</li>
-                          <li><strong>If you don't have a CAC or DFAS myPay account,</strong> select the "None of the above conditions apply" option.</li>
+                          <li><strong>If you don’t have a CAC or DFAS myPay account,</strong> select the "None of the above conditions apply" option.</li>
                         </ul>
-                           <p>The registration tool will direct you on how to sign up for your account and will prompt you to upgrade to a premium account through an online proofing process.
-Through this process, you'll be asked a series of questions to prove you're you—and not someone pretending to be you—to help protect the personal information you'll have access to with a premium account.</p>
+                           <p>The registration tool will walk you through the sign-up process for your account and will prompt you to upgrade to a premium account through an online proofing process.
+Through this process, you’ll be asked a series of questions to prove you’re you—and not someone pretending to be you—to help protect the personal information you’ll have access to with a premium account.</p>
                            <p><a href="https://myaccess.dmdc.osd.mil/">Go to the DS Logon self-service site</a>.</p>
                       </div>
                     </div>